mzrimsek/bastulos-bot/README.md

 ### General (work when triggered from both Twitch chat and Discord)

 - !help - displays help command (this shows different commands based on where it is triggered from)
+- Any of the commands added with the !add command are accessible in both locations

 ### General Twitch Only